BrahaspatiMishra/DevOps-Oct/README.md

 #DevOps training
-This repository is created when i was in the DevOps training.
+This repository is for DevOps training.